monfort314/traction-force-worm/README.md

 # traction-force-worm
-traction force estimation in freely moving worms on PAA gels
+traction force estimation in freely moving worms **C. elegans** on PAA gels

+part of the manuscript: Active sensing of substrate mechanics optimizes locomotion of C. elegans A. Pidde, C. Agazzi, M. Porta-de-la-Riva, C. Martínez-Fernández, A. Lorrach, A. Bijalwan, E. Torralba, R. Das, J. Munoz, M. Krieg

 0. **STEP0**
    + prerequisites to apply the pipeline is to have a worm image segmented.
 I used annotator tracker from [microSAM](https://github.com/computational-cell-analytics/micro-sam) napari plugin, with some fine-tuning (worm should be white and background black and saved as tif file).